519161/ITM/README.md

 My first repository on Github

-Repository for the class 2.2 - Technisch beheer & Monitoring
+Repository for the class 2.2 - Technisch beheer & Monitoring!